buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 Setting Properties
 ------------------

-These steps set properties on the master based on information from the slave.
+These steps set properties on the master based on information from the worker.

 .. bb:step:: SetProperty